-- Case: The Globalization of CEMEX, HBS 9-701-017 - Questions: (1) Is cement a global industry? - (2) What accounts for CEMEX's success to date?
-In particular, what are the benefits that CEMEX has derived from expanding across borders? - (3) How far can Cemex's competitive advantage travel?

-(4) Do you think that CEMEX is making the right strategic move in expanding into developed countries?
+- (2) What accounts for CEMEX's success to date?
+In particular, what are the benefits that CEMEX has derived from expanding across borders? - (3) Do you think that CEMEX is making the right strategic move in expanding into developed countries?